RayyanAhmed5438/Task-Manager/README.md

 -> Uses Firebase Firestore

--> Fully functional offline
+-> Fully functional offline without it

--> Auto-syncs when internet is available
+-> Auto-syncs when internet is available at program start

 -> Sync status indicator: